juancarlos-197/AngularCli/README.md

 Angular Cli + MapJson brings the power of advanced customizable indoor navigation into the hands of your customers, elevating indoor mapping to a whole new level.
+Minimum requirements to complete Angular CLI + MapJson.
+Some experience with Angular.
+You don't need much experience, but you should be familiar with the basic concepts and workflow.
+MapLibre GL JS.
+JavaScript library for creating web maps.
+Node.js and npm.
+Required to run your Angular CLI + MapJson application locally.
+Node.js.
+Angular CLI.
+You must have Angular CLI installed.
 <p align="center">
   <a href="">
     <picture>